There are Three Types of Membership:

 - Associate Membership Associate Membership shall be offered to persons who live outside of the club’s area or to persons who reside in the club’s area but who are not active.
 Associate members are entitled to all privileges of the club except voting or office holding.
 Associate members are not computed in determining a quorum.

 - Yearly dues are $20 for regular and associate members, there are no yearly dues for junior members .

-Each new member applicant will provide a completed APPLICATION, and will have two club sponsors.
-If you do not have a sponsor, the club will assign two sponsors for you.
+Each new member applicant will provide a completed APPLICATION, and will have club sponsors.
+If you do not have a sponsor, the club will assign sponsors for you.
 Sponsors will act as club “mentors” for applicants.
-At the first business meeting, after the application and sponsors forms are received, a reading will be made to introduce the applicant to the membership.
+At the first business meeting, after the application and sponsors signatures are received, a reading will be made to introduce the applicant to the membership.
 Applicant MUST be present.
 At the next business meeting, a second reading will take place as a refresher, and a vote will be taken.
 Applicant MUST be present.
 Applicant will be approved for membership if approved by 2/3 vote of the quorum present when the vote is taken.

 The Role of Sponsor: